cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - The consumer CCV module interacts with the IBC Token Transfer module ([ICS 20](../ics-020-fungible-token-transfer/README.md)) via `transferKeeper`.

-- For the [Initialization sub-protocol](#initialization), the provider CCV module interacts with a Governance module by handling governance proposals to spawn new consumer chains.
+- For the [Initialization sub-protocol](#initialization), the provider CCV module interacts with a Governance module by handling governance proposals to add new consumer chains.
   If such proposals pass, then all validators on the provider chain MUST validate the consumer chain at spawn time; otherwise they get slashed.
   For an example of how governance proposals work, take a look at the [Governance module documentation](https://docs.cosmos.network/v0.45/modules/gov/) of Cosmos SDK.